MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Lync/LyncServer/lync-server-2013-port-summary-scaled-consolidated-edge-dns-load-balancing-with-public-ip-addresses.md

 <div>

-## <a name="firewall-summary-for-extensible-messaging-and-presence-protocol"></a>Riepilogo del firewall per il protocollo di messaggistica e presenza estensibile
+## <a name="firewall-summary-for-extensible-messaging-and-presence-protocol"></a>Riepilogo firewall per XMPP (Extensible Messaging and Presence Protocol)

 <table>